 Meadows has certainly proven to be worth the gamble, hitting .291 with 33 home runs and 89 RBIs to become an All-Star for the first time.
 Pham (.273, 21 HRs), Choi (.261, 19), Diaz (.267, 14), Garcia (.282, 20) and d’Arnaud (.263, 16) helped Tampa put up 4.75 runs per game – its best offensive showing since averaging 4.95 in 2010.

 It’s been on the mound, however, where the Rays have separated themselves from their high-spending counterparts.
-Creative Tampa was considered at the forefront of the movement that believed that throwing high fastballs at high velocity could suppress home runs and counteract the new hitting approach called ‘launch angle.’
+Tampa was considered at the forefront of the movement that believed that throwing high fastballs at high velocity could suppress home runs and counteract the new hitting approach called ‘launch angle.’

 Now it seems no one is executing that strategy better.
 For the Rays, the high heater doesn’t appear to be merely a set-up or put-away pitch.
 Instead, they use it early and often.

-According to Stats Perform’s Pitch Intent data, the Rays have intended to throw 45.7% of all their fastballs either up in the strike zone or up and out of the zone – easily the highest percentage in the majors.
+The Rays have intended to throw 45.7% of all their fastballs either up in the strike zone or up and out of the zone – easily the highest percentage in the majors.
 Tampa tries to climb the ladder with a fastball on no-strike counts a league-high 34.8% of the time, well ahead of the Astros’ 23.8%.
 On one-strike counts, the Rays intend to throw their fastballs up an MLB-high 45% and with two strikes, they look to elevate their heaters 63.6% of the time – again, easily the highest percentage in the majors.

 But all this hasn’t happened by accident.
 The Rays have loaded their pitching staff with flame-throwers and their 93.97 average mph on fastballs is the sixth-highest in baseball.
-Their fastball velocity goes up to 94.68 mph when they’re firing them up in the zone, and they led majors in opponents’ Raw Value+ and ranked third in Whiff+ and fourth in BIP+ on fastballs in which they intend to throw up in the strike zone or up and out of the zone.
+Their fastball velocity goes up to 94.68 mph when they’re firing them up in the zone, and they led majors in opponents’ raw value+ and ranked third in whiff+ and fourth in BIP+ on fastballs in which they intend to throw up in the strike zone or up and out of the zone.